znmeb/edgyR/README.md

-R on the Edge: NVIDIAⓇ Jetson™ tools for R developers
+edgyR: R on the Edge – NVIDIAⓇ Jetson™ tools for R developers
 ================

 ## Overview